-To accomplish our goal, Blue Lake Rancheria (BLR) worked in cooperation with Mad River Alliance (MRA), North Coast Regional Water Quality Control Board (NCRWQCB), Humboldt Bay Municipal Water District (HBMWD), HT Harvey and Associates (HTHA), and in cooperation with Green Diamond Resource Company (GDRCo) for access to key deployment locations.
+To accomplish our goal, Blue Lake Rancheria (BLR) worked in cooperation with Mad River Alliance (MRA), North Coast Regional Water Quality Control Board (NCRWQCB), and with Green Diamond Resource Company (GDRCo) for access to key deployment locations.
 The goal was to deploy 30 HOBO temperature loggers throughout the watershed from May-October 2018 (actual date ranges vary according to site).